 Starting June 2022, the IATA Reader for Windows application is being decommissioned.

-As of June 2022, all digital editions will be made available exclusively on the single IATA Digital Publications format (Bookshelf).
+As of June 2022, all new digital editions will be made available exclusively on the single IATA Digital Publications format (Bookshelf).

 A transition period ending on December 31, 2023 is in place to allow for a smooth transition.